apdyqafaar/F-skeleton/README.md

   - 'ecommerce'

- - if you dont see it read the read me file you will get the functon
+ - if you dont see it read the read me file you will get the function